Vanuatu: Politics

 The Republic of Vanuatu is a parliamentary democracy with a written constitution, which declares that the "head of the Republic shall be known as the President and shall symbolise the unity of the nation."
 The powers of the President of Vanuatu, who is elected for a five-year term by a two-thirds vote of an electoral college, are primarily ceremonial.
 The electoral college consists of members of Parliament and the presidents of Regional Councils.
 The President may be removed by the electoral college for gross misconduct or incapacity.

 The Prime Minister, who is the head of government, is elected by a majority vote of a three-quarters quorum of the Parliament.
 The Prime Minister, in turn, appoints the Council of Ministers, whose number may not exceed a quarter of the number of parliamentary representatives.
 The Prime Minister and the Council of Ministers constitute the executive government.

 The Parliament of Vanuatu is unicameral and has 52 members, who are elected by popular vote every four years unless earlier dissolved by a majority vote of a three-quarters quorum or by a directive from the President on the advice of the Prime Minister.
 Forty-four of these MPs are elected through Single non-transferable voting; eight are elected through single-member plurality.

 The national Council of Chiefs, called the Malvatu Mauri and elected by district councils of chiefs, advises the government on all matters concerning ni-Vanuatu culture and language.

-Besides national authorities and figures, Vanuatu also has high-placed people at the village level.
-Chiefs continue to be the leading figures at the village level.
-It has been reported that even politicians need to oblige them.
-One becomes such a figure by holding a number of lavish feasts (each feast allowing them a higher ceremonial grade) or alternatively through inheritance (the latter only in Polynesian-influenced villages).
-In northern Vanuatu, feasts are graded through the nimangki system.

-Government and society in Vanuatu tend to divide along linguistic French and English lines.
-Forming coalition governments has proved problematic at times, owing to differences between English and French speakers.
-Francophone politicians like those of the Union of Moderate Parties tend to be conservative and support neo-liberal policies, as well as closer relations with France and the West.
-The anglophone Vanua'aku Pati identifies as socialist and anti-colonial.

 The Supreme Court consists of a chief justice and up to three other judges.
 Two or more members of this court may constitute a Court of Appeal.
 Magistrate courts handle most routine legal matters.
 The legal system is based on British common law and French civil law.
 The constitution also provides for the establishment of village or island courts presided over by chiefs to deal with questions of customary law.
 Squatting occurs and the principle of adverse possession does not exist.

+Besides national authorities and figures, Vanuatu also has high-placed people at the village level.
+Chiefs continue to be the leading figures at the village level.
+It has been reported that even politicians need to oblige them.
+In northern Vanuatu, feasts are graded through the nimangki system.

+In July 2024, Minister Charlot Salwai graced the opening ceremony of the new $21 million presidential palace built by China.
+Hu Chunhua bestowed Vanuatu an oversized novelty golden key emblazoned with "China Aid".
+Dragon dancers and ceremonial kava brew completed the festivity.

+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Vanuatu performs in the mid to high range on overall democratic measures, with particular weaknesses in basic welfare and gender equality.